Sensory-Friendly Co-Working Space Design in Shared Offices

 Hand pointing icon.

-One way to offer a creative co-working space design is to pay attention to touch and the tactile experience.
+One way to offer a creative coworking space design is to pay attention to touch and the tactile experience.
 So, how closely do people work together?
 Some people like to work together.
 However, other employees do not and tend to be more productive in private spaces.
 Modular office tables can be a solution to allow different configurations.
 Provide both social spaces, with comfortable seating where people can work together.
 Alternatively, provide options for single-person workspaces.

 Smell